-Solaris is a multi-asset exploration company, advancing a portfolio of copper and gold assets in the Americas, which includes: its primary focus, a high-grade resource with expansion and discovery potential at its Warintza Project ("Warintza") in Ecuador; discovery potential on its grass-roots Tamarugo project ("Tamarugo") in Chile and Capricho and Paco Orco projects in Peru; exposure to \$130 million spending through a farm-out agreement with Freeport-McMoRan on its Ricardo Project ("Ricardo") in Chile; and significant leverage to increasing copper prices through its 60%-interest in the development-stage La Verde joint-venture project ("La Verde") with Teck Resources in Mexico.
+Solaris is a multi-asset exploration company, advancing a portfolio of copper and gold assets in the Americas, which includes: its primary focus, a high-grade resource with expansion and discovery potential at its Warintza Project ("Warintza") in Ecuador; discovery potential on its grass-roots Tamarugo project ("Tamarugo") in Chile and Capricho and Paco Orco projects in Peru; exposure to \$130 million spending through a farm-out agreement with Freeport-McMoRan on its Ricardo Project ("Ricardo") in Chile; and significant leverage to increasing copper prices through its 60%-interest in the La Verde joint-venture project ("La Verde") with Teck Resources in Mexico.

-Solaris's common shares are listed on the TSX Venture Exchange and trade under the symbol "TSXV: SLS".
+Solaris's common shares are listed on the TSX Venture Exchange and trade under the symbol "TSXV: SLS" as well as on the OTCQB Venture Market under the symbol "SLSSF".